DataDog/documentation/content/en/logs/log_configuration/pipelines.md

 4. Name your pipeline, and press **Save**.

+An example of a log transformed by a pipeline:

+{{< img src="logs/processing/pipelines/log_post_processing.png" alt="An example of a log transformed by a pipeline" style="width:50%;">}}

 ### Integration pipelines

 <div class="alert alert-info">
 See the <a href="/integrations/#cat-log-collection">list of supported integrations</a>.
 </div>

 Integration processing pipelines are available for certain sources when they are set up to collect logs.
+These pipelines are **read-only** and parse out your logs in ways appropriate for the particular source.
 For integration logs, an integration pipeline is automatically installed that takes care of parsing your logs and adds the corresponding facet in your Logs Explorer.

-These pipelines are **read-only** and parse out your logs in ways appropriate for the particular source.
+To view an integration pipeline, navigate to the [Pipelines][4] page.
 To edit an integration pipeline, clone it and then edit the clone:

 {{< img src="logs/processing/pipelines/cloning_pipeline.png" alt="Cloning pipeline"  style="width:80%;">}}